dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 }
 ```

-In the above code snippet, SheetRenderController will be instantiated during the Rendered stage.
+In the above code snippet, SheetRenderController is instantiated during the Rendered stage.

 ### The Entire Process from Startup to Rendering

 <img src="https://github.com/Jocs/jocs.github.io/assets/9712830/cc814af5-6706-4552-9d03-1657708ef911" width="600" style="margin: 0 auto; display: block;" >

-**Step One**: Create Univer instance, register necessary plugins for the sheet, and create the Univer sheet instance.
+**Step One**: Creating the Univer instance, registering necessary plugins for sheets, and creating the Univer sheet instance.

-The registered plugins and their functionalities are as follows:
+The registered plugins and their functionalities include:

 - base-docs: Used for cell and formula editing.
-- base-render: Canvas rendering engine, including basic components required for sheet, doc, slide, responsible for the entire canvas rendering process.
+- base-render: Canvas rendering engine, containing essential components for sheet, document, and slide rendering.
-- base-sheets: Manages sheet canvas-related rendering, such as row header, column header, cells, and also handles a large amount of sheet-related business logic.
+- base-sheets: Manages sheet canvas-related rendering such as row headers, column headers, cells, and handles a significant amount of sheet-related business logic.
-- base-ui: Manages the rendering of basic components in React DOM, such as menu-related components.
-Also responsible for rendering the entire Univer sheet page framework and user interaction operations, such as keyboard shortcuts, copy-paste, etc.
+- base-ui: Manages basic React DOM rendering components for menus and the entire Univer sheet page framework rendering.
+It also handles user interaction operations like keyboard shortcuts registration, copy-paste functionalities, etc.
-- ui-plugin-sheets: Responsible for rendering some basic UI and business logic, such as context menus, tasks related to rich text editing in cells.
+- ui-plugin-sheets: Responsible for rendering basic UI elements and business logic related to right-click menus and rich text editing in cells.

-After registering plugins, the createUniverSheet method creates the Univer sheet instance.
+Upon completing plugin registration, the `createUniverSheet` method creates the Univer sheet instance.

 ```ts
 /**